Children’s Health GP Tuggeranong – Greenway Medical Centre

 There are a wide variety of common health issues that the doctors see regularly, so you can have confidence that your child is in good hands.

-One of the most common medical conditions, allergies come in a variety of forms and happen when your child reacts to an allergen.
+One of the most common medical conditions in children’s health, allergies come in a variety of forms and happen when your child reacts to an allergen.

 This allergen could be in the form of dust, pollen, a sting, or a type of food.
 Allergic reactions may be mild such as hay fever or a rash.